Joint life application in the Interior Ministry – Documents for foreign partners

 A joint life application is the first stage in obtaining legal status for a foreign spouse of an Israeli citizen.
 At this stage the couple is required to present various documents which must be obtained ahead of time.
 In this article we have collected information on the required documents for foreign partners seeking to obtain status in Israel.

-The law offices of Cohen, Decker, Pex and Brosh specialize in Israeli immigration law.
+Our law offices specialize in Israeli immigration law.
 Our office assists foreign spouses in immigration and obtaining citizenship, including representing them before the Interior Ministry Population Authority and the administrative and legal courts.

 The joint-life application and the importance of presenting all documents for foreign partners